As an Employer, How Does the Program Work?

 - Once all requirements for a specific program are met, the apprentice will receive a certificate from the U.S. Department of Labor.

-- Need help paying for your apprenticeship program?
-Many states offer grant funding to help defray costs associated with training apprentices and many offer tax credits for managing such programs.
+- Many states offer grant funding to help defray costs associated with training apprentices and many offer tax credits for managing such programs.

 To become an eligible apprentice, applicants must: